chudkowsky/howcryptoworksbook/Chapter_12_Governance_and_Token_Economics.md

 The logic: if governance is inevitably flawed, whether through plutocracy, apathy, or capture, then minimize the attack surface by making fewer things governable.
 The trade-off is obvious: reduced adaptability.
 When market conditions change or new opportunities arise, these systems can't pivot quickly.
 But they gain credible neutrality and resistance to both internal politics and external pressure.

 ## Section II: From Discord Drama to On-Chain Democracy

+But for the protocols that do embrace active governance, how do these theoretical mechanisms actually work in practice?
+Let's follow a real proposal through the complete lifecycle of DAO decision-making.

 Suppose a proposer aims to add a new 0.15% fee tier for certain trading pairs on Uniswap.
 A vote cannot simply be submitted and left to chance.
 Successful DAO governance follows a carefully orchestrated process designed to prevent chaos, build consensus, and avoid costly mistakes.